 The Authority sponsors a deferred compensation plan created pursuant to Internal Revenue Code Section 457 (the Plan).
 The Plan was established by and can be amended by the Board of Commissioners.
-The Plan is available to all Authority employees after completing one year of continuous service and permits them to defer a portion of their salary until future years.
+The Plan is available to all Authority employees after completing six-months of continuous service and permits them to defer a portion of their salary until future years.
 Participation in the Plan is optional.
 The Authority matches employee contributions to the Plan up to 10% of base pay.
 The deferred compensation is not available to employees until termination, retirement, death or unforeseeable emergency.
-The Authority's contributions to this Plan, which also represents that Authority's total Plan expense, was \$43,436 and \$45,822 for the years ended September 30, 2020 and 2019, respectively.
-There is no liability to the Plan at September 30, 2020 or 2019 for unpaid employer contributions.
+The Authority's contributions to this Plan, which also represents that Authority's total Plan expense, was \$50,571 and \$43,436 for the years ended September 30, 2021 and 2020, respectively.
+There is no liability to the Plan on September 30, 2021 or 2020 for unpaid employer contributions.